otroan/vpp-misc/features.md

 - NSH Metadata

 NSH for SFC

 Feature maturity level: production
 Supports: API CLI MULTITHREAD
 # Netmap Device
 - L4 checksum offload

 Create a netmap interface, which is a high speed user-space interface that allows VPP to patch into a linux namespace, a linux container, or a physical NIC without the use of DPDK.

-Missing: ['API dump']
+Not yet implemented:
+  - API dump
 Feature maturity level: production
 Supports: API CLI STATS MULTITHREAD
 # Network Address Translation (NAT)
 - NAT44
   - 1:1 NAT